Dun Deal

 David Maximillian Cunningham (born August 19, 1986), known professionally as Dun Deal, is an American record producer, songwriter and rapper.
 He is best known for producing A$AP Mob's hit single "RAF", Young Thug's single "Stoner" and Migos' single "Hannah Montana".
-Cunningham has also worked with Gucci Mane, Usher, Trey Songz, Future, Drake, Rich Homie Quan, and Kevin Gates, among others.
+Cunningham has also worked with Gucci Mane, Usher, Trey Songz, Future, YoungBoy Never Broke Again, Rich Homie Quan, and Kevin Gates, among others.
 He is signed to Artist Publishing Group.

 Early life and career

 Deal started his career as a rapper in 2003, when he formed the group O Boys with his high school friends.
 They were signed with one of Ruff Ryders' sub-labels.
 He used the money he received from the label to buy studio equipment and started learning how to create beats.
 By 2005, Deal had moved from rapping to producing.
 His first major production work was one of Tyler Perry's movies.

 In about 2007, Deal started producing for artists, such as Rich Kidz, Future, Cash Out, Young Thug and Dem Franchize Boyz.
 He had a studio in downtown Atlanta and was working with a production team called Planet 9.

 In 2012, while producing on Rich Kidz's album Everybody Eat Bread, Deal signed to DJ Spinz's production team Hoodrich Production Group (HPG), which also includes C4, S.O.S and Childish Major.

 In 2013, Deal gained recognition for producing Migos' single "Hannah Montana".
 According to Deal, when Spinz was in a recording session with Migos, he contacted Deal and requested some instrumentals. the song was recorded.
 Deal sent back a beat which he had created about two years before, and Migos recorded what would turn to be "Hannah Montana" in about 30 minutes.
 Deal was initially skeptical about the song's title, but the song became a hit.

 In October 2013, Deal was included on Complex's list "25 New Producers To Watch For".
 The list author Craig Jenkins commented that "his beats [are] the emotional focal points of whatever album he's on, and his restless versatility ensures we'll be hearing his name a lot more in the years to come."
 In January 2014, Deal, among his team HPG, was also included on FACT's "10 hip-hop producers to watch in 2014".
 FACT authors Chris Kelly and John Twells stated that "the group's sound defined 2013 with a diverse set of productions".